jbcodeforce/java-studies/docs/vertx.md

 ## Quarkus Vert.x reactive app

 Quarkus HTTP support is based on a non-blocking and reactive engine (Eclipse Vert.x and Netty).
-All the HTTP requests your application receives are handled by event loops (IO Thread) and then are routed towards the code that manages the request.
+All the HTTP requests, your application receives, are handled by event loops (IO Thread) and then are routed towards the code that manages the request.
 Depending on the destination, it can invoke the code managing the request on a worker thread (Servlet, Jax-RS) or use the IO Thread (reactive route).
 Quarkus also integrates smoothly with the Vert.x event bus (to enable asynchronous messaging passing between application components) and some reactive clients.

 See [this guide to get started with quarkus and vert.x](https://quarkus.io/guides/vertx).